 What Is Stiff Person Syndrome (SPS)?

-In autoimmune conditions, the immune system mistakenly attacks parts of the nervous system.
+Stiff Person Syndrome (SPS) is a rare autoimmune neurological condition in which the immune system mistakenly attacks parts of the nervous system.

 Classic SPS typically causes:

-• Persistent muscle stiffness (often in the trunk and legs)
+• Persistent muscle stiffness, often in the trunk and legs

 • Painful muscle spasms